In the Garden (Eurythmics album): Background

 Stewart first met Lennox in 1977 at the health food restaurant Pippins, where she was a waitress.
 During that time, Lennox was studying at Royal Academy of Music and Stewart was performing in the band Longdancer with Peet Coombes.
 The two became romantically involved after Stewart heard Lennox play some of her compositions on a harmonium.
-They later formed the Tourists with Coombs, who acted as the band's primary songwriter and lead vocalist.
+They later formed the Tourists with Coombes, who acted as the band's primary songwriter and lead vocalist.
 Lennox sang harmony vocals in The Tourists and played a Vox keyboard that once belonged to John Lennon while Stewart served as the band's guitarist.
-However, the band collapsed in part due to Coombe's drug dependency.
+However, the band collapsed in part due to Coombes' drug dependency.
 Stewart ended their romantic relationship around the time the Tourists dissolved, although the two still remained on amicable terms and formed Eurythmics in 1980.

 The formation of Eurythmics occurred during a New Year's Eve Party hosted by Conny Plank at his recording studio in Germany.
 At the party, Stewart and Lennox encountered Robert Görl, who was the drummer of Deutsch Amerikanische Freundschaft.
 The three held a jam session at Plank's studio that night and listened to music with Jaki Liebezeit and Holger Czukay.
 They recorded a series of demos at the insistence of Plank, who subsequently secured a record deal for the band with RCA Records.
 Plank served as the producer for In the Garden and received one third of the royalties generated from the album.

 Stewart encouraged Lennox to ask Clem Burke of Blondie to contribute additional drums on the album.
 Lennox first encountered Burke playing Blondie's Autoamerican at a New York club and successfully convinced him to accompany them to Germany for the recording sessions.

 Lennox reflected in an interview with The Observer that the album title was a metaphor for "a place of change.
 It mixes growth and death with optimism and pessimism."